sxmz/acchain_docs/acchain_http_interface_en.md

 `attrs` represents the goods category name, and may be serval language, the first is the English, the second is the Chinese.

-## Appendix 1 Install 'Acchain-js' library
+## Appendix: Install 'Acchain-js' library

 All the writing operations in Acchain system are finished by starting a transaction.
 The transaction data is generated through a JS library named "Acchain-js", and then broadcasted by a POST API.